-Remember, the total number of scats for each party is decided by its share of all the Party Votes - provided it gets over the threshold.
+Remember, the total number of seats for each party is decided by its share of all the Party Votes - provided it gets over the threshold.

 A party's seats are filled by list MPs, electorate MPs, or a combination of both.

-If a party has some electorate MPs but not enough to reach its rightful total of seats, it tops up to its total with MPs from its party list.

-If a party hasn't won any electorate seats, all its MPs will be list MPs.
+If a party has some electorate MPs but not enough to reach its rightful total of seats, it tops up to its total with MPs from its party lis If a party hasn't won any electorate seats, all its MPs will be electorate MPs to fill its rightful share of seats.

-And a party will not have any list MPs if it has enough electorate MPs to fill its rightful share of seats.
+And a party will not have any list MPs if it has enough